januschung/job-winner/README.md

 ![index](readme-img/index.png)
 1. A Create page to create new job application entry
 ![new](readme-img/new.png)
+1. Delete a job application
+1. Edit a job application

 Each job application has the following fields:
 1. Company Name